Setting up a Materials Module #

 Goal #

-Define a catalog of valid material ids and a custom error response for expected failure cases
+Define a catalog of valid material ids and a custom error response for expected failure cases.

 Steps #